Characterize the longitudinal trajectories of patients infected with SARS-CoV-2 to inform research questions and clinical care.

 Johns Hopkins has created the JH-CROWN registry to gather information on all of the patients who have been seen at our health system with suspected or confirmed COVID-19.
 It will be used to learn about the pathobiology of COVID-19 and to better understand patient outcomes.

-The COVID Inpatient Risk Calculator uses factors on admission to the hospital to predict the likelihood that a patient admitted with COVID-19 will progress to severe disease or death within 7 days of arrival.
+The COVID Inpatient Risk Calculator (CIRC) uses factors on admission to the hospital to predict the likelihood that a patient admitted with COVID-19 will progress to severe disease or death within 7 days of arrival.
+We are excited that it is now also available on MDCalc.

 Severe COVID-19 Adaptive Risk Predictor (SCARP)